Long Point Region Conservation Authority

-The Long Point Region Conservation Area is an agency of the province of Ontario, Canada, formed to preserve the volume of flow, and purity, of the watercourses that flow into Lake Erie, near Long Point.
+The Long Point Region Conservation Authority is a conservation authority which oversees the watersheds in the Long Point Region of Ontario, Canada.
+The Long Point Region watershed encompasses over 30 creeks and tributaries that flow into Lake Erie, near Long Point.

-Rivers that flow through the region include Big Otter Creek, Big Creek, Lynn River and Nanticoke Creek.
+Watercourses that flow through the region include Big Otter Creek, Big Creek, Lynn River and Nanticoke Creek.

 The region includes remnants of the Carolinian forest that once covered much of southern Ontario.